Have you heard of the Hippocratic oath?

 I pour all of this “15 awesome ways that will make you king of the world” advice in it (like pasta!) and see what falls through and what’s left at the end.

 Does it provide value (to them, not to you, in this particular moment)?
 Or does it interfere with their train of thought, annoying and distracting them?

-The prominent follow-me social icons on every page.
+The prominent follow-me social icons.

 Three different call-to-action buttons on your page.